 Achievement testing provides both parents/guardians and teachers with an evaluation of the student’s general achievements, strengths, and weaknesses.
 At NCA, achievement tests are used as a tool in meeting each student’s individual needs, in determining how the school is meeting its goals, and in class placements for the following year.
 Attendance is vital during these testing days.
 Students should be encouraged and well rested during this time, and parents should pray with students prior to each day.

-Stanford Achievement Tests: Elementary to High School Division
+Stanford Achievement Tests: Elementary to Middle School Division

 OTIS LENNON School Ability Test: Elementary to Middle School Division